jurraca/jackal/README.md

   use Plug.Router

   plug :match
-  plug AnubisPlug  # Add this line plug :dispatch
+  plug Jackal  # Add this line
+  plug :dispatch

   get "/" do